Zero to Bot in 30 Minutes

 • • Make sure all files are committed to GitHub

-• • Try redeploying from Render dashboard
+• • Try manual deploy from Render dashboard

 Need help?